cenpa/freqfit/README.md

     nuisance: true  # whether this is a nuisance parameter
     fix_if_no_data: true  # if the dataset has no data, then we will skip trying to fit this parameter
     vary_by_constraint: true  # if we run toys, we will vary the true value of this parameter by the provided constraint
-    fixed: false # you can fix parameters that are included in the fit (the only time this option is used)
+    fixed: false # you can fix parameters that are included in the fit (the only time this option is used, default is false)
+  a_ds3:
+    value: 0.0
+  a_empty_ds: # parameters from combined_groups also need to appear (nuisance parameters are varied at the level of datasets, not combined datasets)
+    value_from_combine: true # will use the value from the combined datasets here, which is particularly important for fixed parameters
+    includeinfit: false # in this case, we want to fix the value of this parameter after combining the datasets
   global_b:
     value: 0.0
     includeinfit: true